 Note: the Momentary is closed on Thanksgiving Day

-As a safety precaution and to comply with the state of Arkansas mandate, the Momentary requires visitors and staff to wear face coverings for ages 10 and older indoors and outdoors.
+Safety is the Momentary’s top priority.
+The Momentary is operating at a one-third capacity with staff monitoring onsite to ensure proper distancing is taking place.
+The Momentary requires visitors and staff to wear face coverings for ages 10 and older indoors and outdoors.
 Following the most recent recommendations from the CDC, face shields and face coverings with exhaust valves or vents are not allowed.
-Masks are available upon entry and at outdoor events and venues for those who do not have one.
+Masks are available upon entry for those who do not have one.

 Reckoning and Reconciliation, Ronna Lebo